willerbee/Flattered/README.md

 ---

 ## Roadmap
-- Support for title bar background color as source color
-- Support for applying to
-  - sidebar section header background
-  - minimap background
 - More commands
   - Change each of the Flattered setting
-- Change setting for Auto Apply to
-  - No
-  - Ask
-  - Always when color theme or a Flattered setting has been changed

 **I hope you enjoy a flatter VS Code!**